 Public transportation within Stockholm is run by SL (Storstockholms Lokaltrafik).
 Subway and commuter trains (pendeltåg) whisk passengers between central Stockholm and areas to beyond downtown.
 An underground pedestrian passage connects Stockholm Central Station with T-Centralen, the central metro (tunnelbana) station, where Stockholm’s subway lines converge.
 From here you can travel all over the city.

-Single tickets are available for all SL travel and can be purchased at the SL Center at T-Centralen, at SkyCity at Arlanda Airport, and at most subway and commuter rail stations.
+Single tickets are available for all SL travel and can be purchased at the SL Center at T-Centralen, SkyCity at Arlanda Airport, and most subway and commuter rail stations.
 Single tickets are valid for 75 minutes and include an unlimited number of transfers during that time.
 Tickets cannot be purchased on board.